 Given the success of the first operation, Serten has got other regions of his brain pricked, dissected and isolated.
-A few times in order to reach a particularly intricate part of his cortex they had to open the top of his skull using the typical horseshoe cut with a hand drill and saw, upsetting the parietal lobe.
+Several times, in order to reach a particularly intricate part of his cortex, they had to open the top of his skull using the typical horseshoe cut with a hand drill and saw, upsetting the parietal lobe.
 In this way he has managed to fully eliminate his sense of duty, shame, submission, remorse, fear, modesty, piety, insomnia and other such similar anomalies, all of them as rare as they are undesirable.
 Soft platinum protruberances stick out from his hair as trophies of a long battle for liberation.
-Most recently ultrasonic techniques have opened the door to interesting new operations in the most secluded parts of the brain where the hypothalamus, hypophysis and putamen of the striated muscle is hidden.
-After the second application of the ultra-wave therapy, Serten has almost entirely lost his sense of direction as well as the few remaining social and sexual inhibitions that he still had.
-He sometimes finds himself in the fog in some meadow somewhere in the distant suburbs where he suddenly, forgetful and happy, begins to make love to a sheep or even (it’s all the same to him) a ram, stoic and thoughtful beasts.
-Finally exhausted, ragged unkempt and dirty he runs into a local policeman on night duty and kissing him passionately on the mouth or on his stomach he asks him to take him home or, at least, to call him a taxi.
+Most recently, ultrasonic techniques have opened the door to interesting new operations in the most secluded parts of the brain where the hypothalamus, hypophysis and putamen of the striated muscle is hidden.
+After the second application of the ultra-wave therapy, Serten has almost entirely lost his sense of direction as well as the few remaining social and sexual inhibitions he still had.
+Sometimes he finds himself in the fog in some meadow somewhere in the distant suburbs where suddenly he, forgetful and happy, will begin to make love to a sheep or even (it’s all the same to him) a ram, stoic and thoughtful beasts.
+Finally exhausting himself, ragged, unkempt and dirty he runs into a local policeman on night duty and kissing him passionately on the mouth, or on his stomach, he asks him to take him home or, at least, to call him a taxi.